Indigenous architecture in the United States: Great Plains

-Though not as well known as the tepee, tribes on the Great Plains also built more permanent structures known as earth lodges.
-While still conical in shape, earth lodges were much larger and more stable than tepees.
+Though not as well known as the tipi, tribes on the Great Plains also built more permanent structures known as earth lodges.
+While still conical in shape, earth lodges were much larger and more stable than tipis.
 These structures were reinforced with wooden poles, and a deer-hoof rattle often served as a knocker on each door.
 Earth lodges typically housed three generations of a family and were usually owned by the women of each household.

 On the southern plains, grass houses were also constructed.
-Similar in shape to wickiups (see "East Coast Indigenous Architecture"), grass houses could reach up to 40 feet in height.
+Similar in shape to wickiups, grass houses could reach up to 40 feet in height.
 Built primarily by the Caddo Nation, these residences were made from thatched switchgrass covering a hemispherical wooden frame.

-Teepee architecture in modern society
+Tipi architecture in modern society

-Although not as commonly used by Indigenous peoples of the Great Plains today, tepees still serve as important cultural symbols.
-Buildings of cultural significance are often constructed with the traditional conical shape of a tepee.
-For example, the Shakopee Mdewakanton Community Center is a large structure with an exterior made of cloth-like material segmented by large supporting beams, all forming the conical shape of a tepee.
-Similarly, Four Winds School on the Spirit Lake Reservation in North Dakota incorporates tepee-inspired architecture.
+Although not as commonly used by Indigenous peoples of the Great Plains today, tipis still serve as important cultural symbols.
+Buildings of cultural significance are often constructed with the traditional conical shape of a tipi.
+For example, the Shakopee Mdewakanton Sioux Community Center is a large structure with an exterior made of cloth-like material segmented by large supporting beams, all forming the conical shape of a tipi.
+Similarly, Four Winds School on the Spirit Lake Reservation in North Dakota incorporates tipi-inspired architecture.
 The school consists of several rooms extending from a tall, triangular central room.
-The central room features a skeleton of crisscrossing beams, resembling the framework of a tepee, and a real tepee is used for ceremonial purposes at the center of the building.
+The central room features a skeleton of crisscrossing beams, resembling the framework of a tipi, and a real tipi is used for ceremonial purposes at the center of the building.
 Another example is the Mystic Lake Casino, where spotlights arranged in a circle on the roof project beams of light into the sky at a slight angle.
-These beams cross over each other at a single point, mimicking the shape of a tepee.
-Pointing the tepee-shaped projection up at the stars is especially symbolic, as the opening to a circle of tepees was often oriented to align with the rising sun.
+These beams cross over each other at a single point, mimicking the shape of a tipi.
+Pointing the tipi-shaped projection up at the stars is especially symbolic, as the opening to a circle of tipis was often oriented to align with the rising sun.

 Northwest Coast

-Indigenous People of the Northwest Coast constructed massive plank longhouses, often measuring up to 100 feet long and 25 feet wide.
+Indigenous peoples of the Northwest Coast constructed massive plank longhouses, often measuring up to 100 feet long and 25 feet wide.
 The walls of these longhouses were made from stacked planks of cedar wood, which were cut using beaver teeth and stone axes.
 The longhouses had low, pitched roofs to efficiently disperse heat and featured a single door at each end.
 Chiefs were responsible for assigning families to different sections of the longhouse.
 When the owner of a longhouse died, the house was either incinerated or passed on to a new family.